SirRolin/3sem-assignments/week02/README.md

 ## Overview

-- Your name
+- Nicolai Theis Rolin
-- which assignment are included
+- DTO, JSON, THreads and Exercise 6
-- which one are completed and which one are not
+- All

 ## Friday presentation
 - add the friday presentation into the weekly folder